 Welcome to everyone on the blog hop visiting here for the first time – Good to have you here and I hope you decide to look around and follow me on my adventure.
-My name is Sola and you can read all about me and my quilting journey here and here.
+My name is Sola and you can read all about me and my quilting journey pharmacy where you can purchase here and is it illegal to buy modafinil online australia here.
 For the regular visitors, welcome back for the big reveal of my secret sewing project…The Quilter’s Laundry Day Mini Quilt designed by Jen Rosin of A Dream and a Stitch (a free pattern available on Craftsy here) the blog hop is hosted by both Jen and Janice Holton of Color Creating & Quilting – Thanks Ladies (stop over and drop a comment on their blogs for your chance to win lovely prizes).

 I really do love a challenge and trying out new things (at least in my quilting) as most of my previous creations would suggest.
 Therefore, when I came upon the call to join the blog hop and saw the beautiful pattern, I knew I had to give it a try.
 I remembered wanting to create the shadow mini quilt from the hop last year but I couldn’t.

 I must confess though, that I almost gave up after downloading the pattern and seeing all those tiny pieces needed for the mini (16.5″).
 I’m afraid my brain doesn’t deal well with anything smaller than 2” unless it’s a long strip but this pattern had me cutting 1.5 x 2.5” pieces…pheww!
 In addition to that, I am terrible at labeling my pieces and not mixing up the pieces without labeling was a real trial!
 Fortunately for me, cutting and keeping track of the pieces were the only difficult part of the entire process, the rest of the steps went by like a breeze.
 This is all thanks to Jen for a pattern so clearly written, concise and easy to follow.